 It’s prayer, and people communally singing and dancing together, and it’s sacraments and preaching.
 Taken over the course of a year or years, it is also an approach to life that includes seasons somewhat at odds with the seasons of late capitalism.

 Advent in particular this year, beginning as it does just a couple of days after Black Friday and right before #GivingTuesday, is a step back away from everything that puts on the edge this season.
 All the shopping.
 All the party preparations.
 All the grief and anxiety.

-Add to that next week we’ll probably see articles of impeachment drawn up, and we know climate change indicators are we have to do things like literally right now to not see disasters in the decade to come, and you might wonder, “What’s the point of observing Advent?”
+Add to that this whole season we’ll see continuing news of the potential decline of our democracy, and we know climate change indicators are we have to do things like literally right now to not see disasters in the decade to come, and you might wonder, “What’s the point of observing Advent?”

 Well, perhaps it’s exactly the right time to observe Advent, to practice holy expectation at exactly that moment it seems most pointless.
 Commit to waiting when everything shouts “Get busy!”
 Rest into a season of anticipation when everything cries “Now!”

-Ponder things in your heart together with that greatest of social justice warriors, Mary, who wrote the song of all activists precisely while she lived expectantly with Christ in her womb.
+Ponder things in your heart together with that greatest of social justice warriors, Mary, who wrote the song of all activists precisely while she lived expectantly with Christ (that is, God) swimming in the waters of her womb.